Muschamp Rd

 I gave a lot of thought as to what to include but also what to leave out when building this spreadsheet and previously when building similar spreadsheets for the So You Want To Open A Brew Pub series of blog posts.
 This spreadsheet goes further as it produces three years of projections as well as a hopefully passable: Balance Sheet, Income Statement, and Statement of Cash Flows.
 I tried to follow IFRS standards, but I’m not an accountant.
 However by taking the time to estimate your business’ costs and filling in 28 cells on the Questionnaire tab you should get some useful numbers and information.
 I did anticipate certain questions so I will attempt to answer them:

 • Why IFRS?
-Well I’m not American… but in reality for most startups in their first fiscal year they are unlikely to go public or engage in any accounting shenanigans.
+Well I’m not American, but in reality for most startups in their first fiscal year they are unlikely to go public or engage in any accounting shenanigans.
 It should be easy to covert to U.S. GAAP or change to a different currency symbol.
 I didn’t spend a lot of time on cosmetics.

 • Taxes are assumed to be a simple flat tax rate.
-Startups should be more concerned with their cash position than tax reductions strategies.
+Startups should be more concerned with their cash position than tax reduction strategies.
 My projections focus on pre-tax income, but I also decided to deduct tax as a cash expenses as taxable income is earned.
 This is considered conservative.

 • Depreciation and Amortization I deliberately left out.
 Not every startup buys a lot of equipment.
 Not all equipment is depreciated at the same rate.
 Estimating useful life and salvage value isn’t for beginners.
-Both are non-cash expenses, it is just simpler to leave them out.
+Both are non-cash expenses, it is just simpler to leave out.

 • Equipment Leasing is very common in many businesses across many industries.
 Unfortunately it is more difficult to account for than simply purchasing equipment.
 Leasing from multiple vendors likely means dealing with different terms and rates.
 The easiest way to include leasing costs is to lump them in as miscellaneous monthly expenses, but to do it correctly would require modifying more than just a single tab or cell.